solo-io/supergloo/docs/content/reference/api/github.com.solo-io.gloo-mesh.api.discovery.v1alpha2.traffic_target.md

 <a name="discovery.mesh.gloo.solo.io.TrafficTargetStatus.AppliedAccessPolicy"></a>

 ### TrafficTargetStatus.AppliedAccessPolicy
-Represents an AccessPolicy that has been applied to this TrafficTarget.
+Describes an [AccessPolicy]({{< versioned_link_path fromRoot="/reference/api/github.com.solo-io.gloo-mesh.api.networking.v1alpha2.access_policy" >}}) that applies to this TrafficTarget.
 If an existing AccessPolicy becomes invalid, the last valid applied policy will be used.

 | Field | Type | Label | Description |